Esri/arcade-expressions/README.md

 # ArcGIS Arcade expressions

-This repository is intended for sharing and maintaining reuseable Arcade expressions across all supported profiles.
+This repository is intended for sharing and maintaining reuseable Arcade expressions across all supported profiles, and some helper tools to create Arcade Expressions.

 ## General workflow